cinemagoer/cinemagoer/README.rst

     :alt: Travis CI build status.

-**IMDbPY** is a Python package for retrieving and managing the data of the `IMDb`_ movie database about movies, people and companies.
+**Cinemagoer** is a Python package for retrieving and managing the data of the `IMDb`_ movie database about movies, people and companies.

 .. admonition:: Revamp notice